ImmuneDynamics/ImmuneDynamics.github.io/workshops/virtualcomputers.md

 ***If you are on Mac, download Microsoft [Remote Desktop app](https://apps.apple.com/au/app/microsoft-remote-desktop/id1295203466?mt=12) from the app store.***

-You should’ve received an email inviting you to register and connect to one of the computers -- go to that link and enter your details.
+You will receive an email inviting you to register and connect to one of the computers -- go to that link and enter your details.
 Note: If you do not have a Microsoft account, you will be prompted to create one.
 Click “get a new Microsoft account”.

 Wait until the system finalise the registration process